Willkommen auf den Seiten des Auswärtigen Amts

 What is a short-term stay?

-A short-term stay is a stay of up to 90 days within 180 days in Germany, for example for tourism or visiting purposes.
+A short-term stay is a stay of up to 90 days within 180 days, for example for tourism or visiting purposes.

 It is irrelevant whether you stay in Germany for 90 days at a time or enter and leave the country several times.